isomerpages/moe-catholichigh/_advertisement/School Canteen Advertisement (Primary).md

 3. Submit the completed application form and documents by closing date via email OR to the School's General Office.

-* Address: Catholic High School, No.9 Bishan Street 22 Singapore 579767
+* Address: Catholic High School(Primary Section), No.9 Bishan Street 22 Singapore 579767
 * Contact No: 64589869
 * Email: chs_ps@moe.edu.sg
-* Contact Person: Mdm Kiong Yi Ling
+* Contact Person: Mdm Woo Bee Cheng

 **How to get there?**
 * Nearest MRT: Bishan MRT (NS17/CC15) – 11 minutes walking distance